Accessibility Tools

 Towards Zero

-If you’ve been to Queenscliff, you know we live in a special place - pristine beaches, soaring sandstone cliffs and internationally recognised bays and wetlands.
+If you’ve been to The Borough of Queenscliffe, you know we live in a special place - pristine beaches, soaring sandstone cliffs and internationally recognised bays and wetlands.
 It’s a spectacular place to stage a music festival.

-We want this beautiful region to stay that way, so we are supporting delivery of our community-led Climate Emergency Response Plan.
+We want this beautiful region to stay that way, so we are supporting the delivery of our community-led Climate Emergency Response Plan (CERP).

-You might not know this, but our remarkable little community has established its own climate action Group (QCAN) that works with local council and organistions like QMF, to get us all toward zero emissions by 2031.
-These guys deliver a range of programs like solar, heat pump and battery bulk buys, energy efficient building audits, and environmental regeneration projects.
+You might not know this, but our remarkable little community has established its own climate action Group (QCAN) that works with local council and organisations like Queenscliff Music Festival, to get us all toward zero emissions by 2031.
+These guys deliver a range of programs like solar, heat pump and battery bulk buys, energey efficient building audits and environmental regeneration projects.

 Festival goers have jumped on board with our plan to separate waste into streams, respected our single use plastic free policy, embraced our sustainability goals, and you’ve treated our green team volunteers like the legends they are.
 For that we say thank you!